enginpost/Resume/README.md

 * Loading of JSON data using the javascript Fetch command with syncronous promises to parse the results
 * Separate ES6 JavaScript module files to contain HTML templates for presenting different parts of the resume
 * ES6 JavaScript class notation to create the page App, inherit from importing the HTML templates and building the presentation of the page
 * SCSS styling is used to create the CSS style sheet.
+I am using modern SCSS with NPM package and no GULP to watch files.
+(Check out the package.json file to see how I am watching the files in the "_src" folder.)

 ## How to install and run